Western Wall & Plaza (Kotel)

 A priest would stand at this corner announcing the beginning of the Sabbath and other festival days the Jews celebrated with a loud trumpet blast.

-Western Wall Tunnel
+17. Western Wall Stone Layers:

 Faith Lesson from the Western Wall

-1. It's sad that the closest large meeting area the Jews can get to the place where the original temple used to be located is the Western Wall, which in reality, is just part of the supporting wall of the Temple Mount.
+1. It's sad that the closest large meeting area the Jews can get to the place where the original temple used to be located is the Western Wall, which, in reality, is just part of the supporting wall of the Temple Mount.

 3. It's sad that because the Jews rejected Jesus as their Messiah, Jesus prophesied Jerusalem would be destroyed.
 This was fulfilled in 70 AD.
 The reality of this destruction is the overarching fact that can be seen all along the Western Wall.

-4. Because of the Jew’s continual disobedience to God, He prophesied that the Jews would be scattered to the four corners of the earth.
+4. Because of the Jews' continual disobedience to God, He prophesied that the Jews would be scattered to the four corners of the earth.
 This was fulfilled in 70 AD.

 5. God also prophesied that He would bring the Jews back to their homeland in the last days.
 This was fulfilled in 1948.